-Local phone numbers issued by any particular country are fundamentally a digit sequence assigned formally to any telephone subscriber station working on a fixed line.
-The subscriber station hooks up with a telephone line or wireless-based telephony device.
-The latter could either be mobile phone or a standard landline.
-Usually, the telephone line connects to any device that transmits data through a Public Switched Telephone Network (PSTN) or other privately owned and/ or operated networks.
+Local phone numbers are exactly as their name implies; they are phone numbers for specific areas, used exactly like other local numbers.
+It doesn’t matter that they are virtual; they work exactly the same, with additional functionalities.
+The subscriber station connects with a telephone line or wireless-based telephony device.
+The latter could either be a mobile phone or a standard landline.
+Usually, the telephone line connects to any device that transmits data through a Public Switched Telephone Network or other privately owned/ operated network.

 Local phone numbers came into existence when the caller had to connect with a central switchboard operator controlling a given telephone exchange and request for a connection to a particular number.

 With the global telecommunications system growing rapidly over the next several decades, local phone numbers became longer.
 They started using them as tools for accessing modern devices, such as fax machines, computer modems, and also pagers.
 The unstoppable march of broadband Internet and cell phones has enabled local numbers began to be used in all areas of modern life.
 They found extensive use in a wide array of cellular data-based devices such as video game controllers, tablets, mobile hotspots, and digital televisions.
 Today, we have a myriad of smart electronic devices, connected to other aspects of day-to-day activities.
 You can digitize nearly every aspect of your life with just a phone number.

 Dialing plans in certain locations allow for dialing numbers in local areas sans the area code or even city code prefixes.
 Unique local phone numbers are also usable for high-capacity numbers having numerous telephone circuits, as is commonly seen in television and radio stations where multiple callers simultaneously try to connect.